RedisLabs/redislabs-docs/content/rs/developing/modules/redisjson.md

 By definition, a JSON key can be any valid JSON String.
 Paths, on the other hand, are traditionally based on JavaScript's (and in Java in turn) variable naming conventions.
-Therefore, while it is possible to have ReJSON store objects containing arbitrary key names, accessing these keys via a path will only be possible if they respect these naming syntax rules:
+Therefore, while it is possible to have RedisJSON store objects containing arbitrary key names, accessing these keys via a path will only be possible if they respect these naming syntax rules:
 Names must begin with a letter, a dollar ($) or an underscore (_)